sushmita25dubey/handgesture-mouse-control/README.md

 ## 👩‍💻 Author
 **Sushmita Dubey**
-B.Tech CSE | AI & Web Development Enthusiast
+B.Tech CSE | AI & Web Development

 ## ⭐ Support
 If you found this project useful, please give it a ⭐ on GitHub!